pjcroxas/road-safety/README.md

 ## Executive Summary

 **Trend (Daily Average Accidents per Hour):**
 - On weekdays, the majority of accidents occur in the morning, peaking around 7 AM (between 6 AM and 9 AM), and again at midnight (12 AM).
-In the afternoon, road crashes tend decrease.
+In the afternoon, road crashes tend to decrease.
 On weekends, accidents do not exceed 28 casualties throughout the day, except for a spike at 10 AM on Sundays.

 **Accident Severity:**
 - Majority accidents result in property damage, followed by incidents involving injury.